scienceimpact/bibliometric/README.md

 ## Description

-The main idea of the project is to solve the high ambiguity of the author names in bibliographic data.
+The idea of the project is to solve the high ambiguity of the author names in bibliographic data.
 In most of the technical papers and publications, the authors are identified only by their name.